 "STUFF is one of the most fun festivals I've ever attended," says C.J.
 Lazaretti, who had his first taste of Texan hospitality as a student at the University of Texas at Austin in 2008.
 "There's film, music and plenty of merriment, all in a dazzling seaside location, with perennial warm weather, too.
 Rob and Mariella are masters at making visiting filmmakers feel welcome, and it shows in the general atmosphere of the events and after-parties.
 It's truly unmissable."

-With its controversial satirical take on religion, Lazaretti's short film blended in easily among many bold films experimenting with unusual techniques and uncompromising artistic and social statements.
+Winning the Spirit of STUFF award, the controversial religious satire of Lazaretti's short film blended in easily among other bold films.
+Many titles in the program experimented with unusual techniques and uncompromising artistic and social statements.
 Cosmico had its US premiere on Saturday, December 5th, with an additional screening on Sunday, at the beautifully restored Arts Center of Corpus Christi.
 Short film highlights over the weekend included the moving melancholic adult fairy tale of René Chandler's Dacryphilia, as well as John Baran's No Sunshine, a riveting crime film brimming with tension and dark comedy.
 Lazaretti joined several other directors for Q&A sessions with the public after both screenings.

 Likewise, STUFF 2015 was in no short supply of compelling features.
 Award-winning director James Christopher brought two of his works: DisAssociationVille, a poignant homecoming tale of personal regret, and Quad X: Rise of the Beaver Slayer, the latest installment in Christopher's Quad X series of satires about the adult film industry.
 Cedric Thomas Smith's Unimaginable, in turn, weaves a rich tapestry of love in many forms against a spiraling background of domestic violence.
 Closing the festival was Kill or Be Killed (AKA Red on Yella, Kill a Fella), a clever western-horror hybrid featuring Corpus Christi native Pepe Serna (Scarface, The Black Dahlia) and Michael Berryman (The Hills Have Eyes, The Devil's Rejects), directed by Duane Graves and Justin Meeks.
 The directors of all three films were in attendance, together with many cast members, for Q&As as well.